 I want my pieces to be owned and loved by people as much as I love them.

-Check out my gallery with my varied range of animal sculptures, from African Wild Dogs to the humble Dormouse.
+My gallery shows the diverse range of animal sculptures that I make, from African Wild Dogs to the humble Dormouse.

 News & Links

-Julie will be exhibiting at the art in clay event in Farnham – The Malting, GU9 7QR
+I will be exhibiting at the Art in Clay event in Farnham – The Malting, GU9 7QR

 DSWF is an effective wildlife conservation charity funding key projects in Africa and Asia working to save endangered wildlife.